jdchua/jamboree/README.md

   * Genre of Music

+  * Multi-day

+  * All-ages

   * Camping allowed

-  * Multi-Day

-  * All-ages

 * Search for a specific festival based on search query

-* Leave a text review along with a rating (out of 5 stars) for a specific festival
+* Leave a text review along with a rating (out of 5 stars)

-* Authentication

-  * User login or registeration with username and password
+* Authentication (User login or registeration with username and password)

-* Authorization

-  * Users are only allowed to manage their own posts and reviews and not others
+* Authorization (Users are only allowed to manage their own posts and reviews)

 * Manage festival posts with basic functionalities